 When the angles and lintels of steel begin to corrode, the rust of these steel elements causes a phenomenon of swelling of the steel.
 The latter causes the deformation of the lintels and the presence of cracks in the masonry adjacent to the lintels.
 In addition, the mortar joints experience a force that pushes these joints outward.
 This is the reason why mortar joints are seen coming off the masonry, where there are corroded lintels.
 The detachment of the mortar joints is a sign that the steel lintels are very corroded.

-The weep holes are the water drain holes located at the base of the masonry facing and above the openings and at structural steel angles.
+The weep holes are the water drainage holes located at the base of the masonry siding and above the openings as well as at the structural steel angles.
 The chantepleures are important elements to drain and ventilate the air space separating the masonry from the building frame.

 These joints must always be in good condition to prevent water infiltration into the structure that causes premature deterioration of the building components.

 6- Shear in bricks

 Corrosion of the steel lintels affects the capacity and structural integrity of the steel lintels.
 This weakness causes, over time, a collapse of the masonry, then the presence of shears in the bricks.